CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-NetQ-Onprem.md

 3. Copy the *netq-bootstrap-2.4.0.tgz* and *NetQ-2.4.0.tgz* files,  downloaded for the single NetQ Appliance, to the */mnt/installables/* directory on the second NetQ Appliance and run the `systemctl` commands.

+4. Verify that the needed files are present and of the correct release.

+    ```
+    cumulus@<hostname>:~$ dpkg -l | grep netq
+    ii  netq-agent   2.4.0-ub18.04u24~1577405296.fcf3c28 amd64   Cumulus NetQ Telemetry Agent for Ubuntu
+ii  netq-apps    2.4.0-ub18.04u24~1577405296.fcf3c28 amd64   Cumulus NetQ Fabric Validation Application for Ubuntu

+    cumulus@<hostname>:~$ cd /mnt/installables/
+    cumulus@<hostname>:/mnt/installables$ ls
+    NetQ-2.4.0.tgz  netq-bootstrap-2.4.0.tgz
+    ```

-4. Verify the platform is ready for installation.
+5. Verify the platform is ready for installation.
 Fix any errors indicated before installing the NetQ software.

     ```
     cumulus@<hostname>:~$ sudo opta-check
     ```

-5. Run the Bootstrap CLI on the appliance for the interface you defined above (eth0 or eth1 for example).
+6. Run the Bootstrap CLI on the appliance for the interface you defined above (eth0 or eth1 for example).
 This example uses the eth0 interface.

     ```
     cumulus@<hostname>:~$ netq bootstrap worker interface eth0 tarball /mnt/installables/netq-bootstrap-2.4.0.tgz